melvyndekort/hevc-transcoder/README.md

 This repository contains 4 main functions:
 * Move files from Nextcloud to persistent storage
-* Upload .mp4 files to S3 for processing (conversion to H265 format)
+* Process .mp4 files by AWS ECS Fargate (conversion to H265 format)
 * Re-process uploaded .mp4 files (when processing has failed for some reason)
-* Download processed files from S3 to persistent storage

 ## Moving files from Nextcloud to persistent storage
 Files will be moved from source to target over the WebDAV protocol of Nextcloud using `rclone`.